Week 9 of Pregnancy

 9-week ultrasound

-The 9 weeks pregnant ultrasound will not only let you view the baby, who will look like a lima bean, but it will also confirm that the pregnancy is uterine.
+The ultrasound will not only let you view the baby, who will look like a lima bean, but it will also confirm that the pregnancy is uterine.
 The doctor could point out the gestational sac, the yolk sac, and the foetal pole.

-At 9 weeks pregnant, many women are concerned about the chance of miscarriage.
-Rest confident that if you see or hear a heartbeat, your risk drops to 2 to 9 percent, depending on your age, and will continue to decrease in the following weeks.
+At this stage, many women are concerned about the chance of miscarriage.
+Rest confident that if you see or hear a heartbeat, your risk drops to 2 to 9 per cent, depending on your age, and will continue to decrease in the following weeks.

 Your Baby Bump at Week 9

-Many expectant mothers struggle to button their pants at 9 weeks pregnant.
+Many expectant mothers struggle to button their pants by now.
 Your uterus is enlarging to accommodate your developing child.
 In fact, the size has doubled!
-You may even be showing at 9 weeks.
+You may even be showing.
 In the next few weeks, your uterus will start to develop outside of your pelvis.

 Tips for Week 9